-{This shift $\ell^*$ is key to understanding the volume penalty method, and represents the \emph{displacement length} of the mask}.
-Example physical solutions for different choices of $\Gamma$ are shown in \cref{sec:inner}, \cref{fig:inner-diagrams}.

-The solid matching condition tells us that $u_{\bot 0}$ is some multiple of the $\U$ solution.
+{The shift $\ell^*$ is the \emph{displacement length} of the mask}.
+Example solutions for different $\Gamma$ are shown in \cref{fig:inner-diagrams}.
+The solid matching condition tells us that $u_{\bot 0}$ is some multiple of the $\U$ solution,

-However the fluid matching condition instead requires asymptoting to a constant in the fluid.
-The only solution with zero gradient in both limits is the zero solution, implying no-{slip} boundary conditions at $\partial \Omega_s$ for the fluid velocities,
+The fluid matching condition instead requires zero gradient in the fluid.
+This is only satisfied by the zero solution, implying no-{slip} boundary conditions at $\partial \Omega_s$ for the fluid velocities,

-This tells us that the leading order problem is equivalent to the incompressible Navier-Stokes equations with no-slip boundaries at $\sigma = 0$, validating the convergence of the volume penalty method.
-We now continue with the next order problem, the leading order error, and show how it can be controlled through judicious choice of $\Gamma$.
+The leading order problem is therefore equivalent to the incompressible Navier-Stokes equations with no-slip boundaries at $\sigma = 0$, justifying convergence of the volume-penalty method.
+We continue with the next order problem, the leading order error, and show how it can be controlled through judicious choice of $\Gamma$.